Complexity of Safety and coSafety Fragments of Linear Temporal Logic: Preliminaries

-Given a set of formulas $\mathbb{L}$ and a formula $\phi\in\mathbb{L}$, the realizability problem of $\mathbb{L}$ is the problem of establishing whether $\phi$ is realizable.
+Given a set of formulas $\mathbb{L}$, the realizability problem of $\mathbb{L}$ is the problem of establishing, given a formula $\phi\in\mathbb{L}$, whether $\phi$ is realizable.
 We recall some results in the literature on the complexity of the realizability problem of (fragments of) \LTL and \LTLP over infinite and finite traces.

 \begin{proposition}[\cite{pnueli1989synthesis,rosner1992modular,DeGiacomoV15}] Realizability for \LTL and \LTLP over infinite and over finite traces is \EXPTIME[2]-complete. \end{proposition}